Interzone: The 1st Anthology

 Interzone: The 1st Anthology is an anthology published in 1985.

 Plot summary

-Interzone: The 1st Anthology is a sampler of fiction from the British magazine Interzone.
+Interzone: The 1st Anthology is a collection of fiction previously published in the British magazine Interzone.

 Reception

 Dave Langford reviewed Interzone: the 1st Anthology for White Dwarf #65, and stated that "Interzone can also make hugely exciting and ambitious mistakes, but they too are vital.
 About the most powerful of these 13 stories (12 reprint, 1 new) was the most hated in a readership poll.
 If you haven't seen IZ, buy this - act without thinking - and use the subscription form provided within."